noamgariani11/Mock-Report/CaseNotes.md

 Tried to grep different things and then I also looked through these files and didn't find anything of use.

-Now back to looking through the disk image to see if anything else could be found. vol4-3.home.yone.gallery.7.bmp wasn't able to be extracted so hopefully something could be found to help with that.
+Now back to looking through the disk image to see if anything else could be found. vol4-3.home.yone.gallery.7.bmp wasn't able to be extracted so hopefully, something could be found to help with that.

 I continued looking through the irc logs and found nothing much other than they really like league of legends.
 There are many (5) league of legends logs.

-There was an email in Maildir which only said to delete all of your emails and scrub your trash.
+There was an email in Maildir that only said to delete all of your emails and scrub your trash.

 Next was the notes which there were 3 files (1.txt, 2.txt, and 3.txt):